TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Hooks/EventDispatcher/Index.rst

 --------------------------------

-If an extension author wants to provide a custom Event Listener, an according entry with the tag :yaml:`event.listener` can be added to the :yaml:`Configuration/Services.yaml` file of that extension.
+If an extension author wants to provide a custom Event Listener, an according entry with the tag :yaml:`event.listener` can be added to the :file:`Configuration/Services.yaml` file of that extension.

 .. code-block:: yaml

    services:
      MyCompany\MyPackage\EventListener\NullMailer:
        tags:
-         - name: event.listener,
+         - name: event.listener
-           identifier: 'myListener',
+           identifier: 'myListener'
-           event: TYPO3\CMS\Core\Mail\Event\AfterMailerInitializationEvent,
+           event: TYPO3\CMS\Core\Mail\Event\AfterMailerInitializationEvent
            before: 'redirects, anotherIdentifier'